ArthurWang010203/IMSA-3D-Printer-Management/README.md

   - Press Enter until it says "Is this OK? (yes)" (You can also add a description)
   - The preview for what it is about to write should say "main":"index.js"
 * Run the following commands for the Node.js packages:
-  - npm install express
+  - npm install express (express is one of the packages that allows node to generate a webpage)
-  - npm install body-parser
+  - npm install body-parser (body-parser is a package which allows others to send and receive data from the webpage)
-  - npm install ejs
+  - npm install ejs (ejs stands for embedded javascript allows for more complicated actions to be performed on the webpage)
 * Go to the home directory ("cd ~/") and run "node" to check that it is working
   - If you get an error (i.e. "/usr/local/bin/node: No such file or directory"), run the following commands
     - "sudo apt full-upgrade -y"